How to Feed the Sphynx – a Hairless Cat with a Mighty Appetite?

 - Features turkey, pork, and duck, none of which are top allergens

-- Grain-free with no fast carbs or artificial ingredients
+- Grain-free with no simple carbs or artificial ingredients

 - Contains alfalfa meal, a high-protein filler